Youth coaching is designed to encourage personal development in young people while providing guidance for their future.

 - They learn to build confidence and social skills.

-- They will leave with a new sense of motivation and boost of inspiration.
+- They will leave with a new sense of motivation and a boost of inspiration.

-A youth coach will work with the young person to identify their needs and discuss their concerns.
+A youth coach will work with them to identify their needs and discuss their concerns.
 They will act as the support beside them while they jump the hurdles toward a stable future.
 While some will need a hand held throughout the journey, others may only need to be pointed in the right direction.

 Benefits for parents

 We know this can be difficult to accept.
 Time goes quickly and suddenly your small, innocent child is grown up and wants to discover the world.
-They want to explore their changing bodies, experimenting everything that life has to offer.
 You can’t control the things they may encounter and you may know that part of your role as a parent is to stand back and let them learn on their own.
 What you can do as a parent is to ensure there are enough measures put in place to give them the best chance possible.

 - A youth coach can approach any subjects your child feels unable to talk about with you, such as sexuality, body-image issues and sex.
 Even though you may not be able to help them personally, you can rest easy knowing they have someone to talk to.